-Ms. Mindi Thompson, Interim Director rm# J. F. Drake Memorial Learning Resources Center Voice: (256) 372-4289, Fax: (256) 372-5755, mindi.thompson@aamu.edu
+Dr. Ala'Torya Cranford, Executive Director 110-J. F. Drake Memorial Learning Resources Center Voice: (256) 372-4427, alatorya.cranfor@aamu.edu

 The Freshman Academy is a collaborative, student centered learning environment dedicated to serving students.
 In a continual effort to help students with their initial transition to Alabama A&M University, the Freshman Academy provides students with information and direction they need to successfully matriculate, persist from one semester to the next and perform well academically as they seek a baccalaureate degree.
-The Academy serves all first-time freshmen, continuing freshmen (less than 31 credit hours), and academically at-risk students (e.g., academic warning, probation, suspension) regardless of their classification.
+The Academy serves all first-time freshmen, continuing freshmen (less than 37 credit hours), and academically at-risk students (e.g., academic warning, probation, suspension) regardless of their classification.
 It also provides quality services and programs, which include (1) Academic Advising, (2) Academic Recovery, (3) Tutoring and Supplemental Instruction (SI), (4) Navigate academic early alert notifications and (5) Service Learning (Volunteerism) and Learning Communities activities.
 The core elements of these five programs are designed to provide access, advocacy and academic support services to the students served.